 Resolve Coil Whine

-The inductors or coils that are making noise can be handled easily by using everyday items.
-To solve this issue, you can thick coat these coils using adhesives or glues that do not conduct electricity.
+The inductors or coils making noise can be handled easily using everyday items.
+To solve this issue, you can thickly coat these coils using adhesives or glues that do not conduct electricity.
 Yes, the glue must be an insulator to prevent short circuits.

-Coils also make a buzzing noise when the power is unstable; hence consider running your computer system on a much more stable power source than a generator.
+Coils also buzz when the power is unstable; hence, consider running your computer system on a much more stable power source than a generator.
 You should also consider the age of your PSU and the power cables.

 Casing Sound